 Your risk tolerance won’t be the same for every goal and every stage of your life.

 For long-term goals like retirement, be sure to remain proactive and consult with your portfolio advisor about moving your money to less-risky investments as you get closer to the end of your time horizon.

 Want to learn more about how to manage your financial profile?
 Check out Rocket HQSM’s Personal Finances Learning Center.

 Apply For A Mortgage Online

-You can invest your money in everything from stocks and bonds to real estate and mutual funds.
-But what about gold?
-Let's dive into the details.
+You can invest in everything from stocks and bonds to real estate and mutual funds.
+But what about gold as an investment?
+Let’s dive into the details.